Sapd/HeadsetControl/README.md

 `headsetcontrol -s 128` sets the sidetone to 128 (REAL loud).
 You can silence it with `0`.
 I recommend a loudness of 16.

-Following options don't work on all devices yet:
+The following options don't work on all devices yet:

 `headsetcontrol -b` check battery level.
 Returns a value from 0 to 100 or loading.